To be the best, it helps to learn from the best.

 Proper fundamentals form the basis of any successful swimmer, so who better to learn from than athletes who have competed at the top?

 In this course led by two Olympic-level swimmers, young participants will learn to perfect their form in the breaststroke discipline.

 The Olympians leading the sessions will swim alongside students to demonstrate proper technique as well as modify students’ form through hands-on instruction.

 What are the benefits of this class?

-In the Kids’ Clinic, young swimmers solidify the basics of freestyle swimming through watching demonstrations and participating in mock relay races.
+In the Kids’ Clinic, young swimmers solidify the basics of freestyle swimming through watching demonstrations, refining techniques through drills and participating in mock relay races.

 Who will teach this class?